benoitbellefontaine/scribe/README.md

 # scribe
 ReactJS application

+uses react-spring (animation), react-redux, redux-saga

 Scribe offers a UI to automate the creation of mailing clients.
 It also implements a React tree made with rendered nodes read recursively from a JSON file.
-The UI tree can be then be used to generate entries in a script.
+The UI tree is then used to generate entries in a script.